Tinram/Noter/README.md

     sudo chown -R www-data Noter/db/
 ```

 Check the configuration file constants: *config/config.php*

-Only the timezone, session constants, and `CONFIG_NUM_NOTES_DISPLAYED` are of immediate interest, unless you wish to revise the SQLite database schema.
+Only the timezone, session timeouts, `CONFIG_NUM_NOTES_DISPLAYED`, and user credentials are of immediate interest.

-Change the users and passwords in the editing log-in gateway (*classes/login.class.php*).
-The default usernames (`USER1` and `USER2`) are *martin* and *alison*, and both passwords are *P@55w0rd*.
-More users can be easily added (at the top of the file and in `validateForm()`).
+Change the users and the user password hashes (`CONFIG_USER1`, `CONFIG_USER1_PASS`).
+The default users are *martin* and *alison*, and both passwords are *P@55w0rd*.
+(More users can be added here, and editing the relevant locations in *classes/login.class.php*.)

-Passwords are stored as SHA-256 hashes. `$USER1_PASS` etc can be replaced with a hash generated from a website service or by running one of the following commands in a terminal and copying the output hash:
+Passwords are stored as SHA-256 hashes. `CONFIG_USER1_PASS` etc should be replaced with a hash generated from either a website service or by running one of the following commands in a terminal and copying the output hash:

 *Bash*